 Belgium is a compact country, which means everywhere is relatively close to everywhere else.
-In fact, it’s so compact that you might not consider taking a coach to get you between Belgian cities.
+In fact, it’s so compact that you might not consider taking a coach at all to get you between Belgian cities.
 However, coach travel can offer a cheap alternative to train travel so it might be worth your while to check your options on Flixbus or Omio before you head out on a Belgian weekend getaway.

 Traveling by metro in Belgium

 In Belgium, traveling by metro can only mean one thing: you’re in Brussels.
-The country’s solitary metro network has four standard metro lines and a further three ‘premetro’ lines, which are similar to tram lines.
-In total, the integrated network has 69 stations across the seven lines, stretching from the city center out to the Brussels suburbs.
+The country’s solitary metro network has four standard metro lines and a further three premetro lines, which are similar to tram lines.
+In total, the integrated network has 59 stations across seven lines, stretching from the city center out to the suburbs.
 Charleroi also has a “metro” system, although this consists only of premetro and tram lines.

 Train travel in Belgium